 Each color is interpreted differently by our brains and therefore has a different emotional or psychological impact.
-The Color Cluster System applies this science, inter alia, when clustering colors according to style, type and culture.
+The Color Cluster System, developed by Color Navigator, applies this science, when clustering colors according to style, type and culture.

 When thinking in terms of color psychology, science and emotion are inextricably connected with each other.
-As explained in previous chapters, color affects the three stimuli centers of our brains.
+As explained in previous blog posts, color affects the three stimuli centers of our brains.
 Colors with a high vibration frequency have a different effect from those with a low one.
-In addition, colors also evoke emotions and affect our state of mind and mood, even though we are not always aware of it.
-This emotional value and the effect of a particular color can vary from person to person.
+Although we are not always aware of it, colors evoke emotions and affect our state of mind.
+The emotional value and the effect of a particular color can vary from person to person.
 We all have favorite and less favorite colors.
 We associate colors with certain memories, symbols, objects, or even smells and places.
-This color memory is a very personal one but also partly collective; think of national symbols or cultural practices that vary by region or that are universal.
-We will discuss the universal properties and meanings that apply to colors later on in this chapter.
+This color memory is very personal, but also partly collective; think of national symbols or regional cultural practices.
+We will discuss the universal properties and meanings that apply to colors later on in this blog.

-As for the knowledge that color can evoke certain emotions, convenient use is made of this, for example, to influence our buying behavior.
+Knowing that color can evoke certain emotions, convenient use is made of this to influence, for example, our buying behavior.
 Advertising is unthinkable without the appropriate use of color.
-But also in the design of offices, schools and hospitals, shops, cinemas and restaurants, color is used in a functional way to put us at ease, keep us alert or help us find our way.
+But also in the design of offices, schools, hospitals, shops, cinemas and restaurants, color is used in a functional way to put us at ease, keep us alert or help us find our way.
 In many disciplines, such as product development, interior decoration, clothing, graphic design and advertising, color plays a crucial role.
 The correct application of color can make or break the launch of a new product or brand.
 The unconscious choice for a particular product is in fact largely determined by its color.

 Trendy colors are a necessity in our economic system.
-We live in a production-based society; this means that in fashion we will constantly be offered different colors.
-On the other hand, the colors will largely be made subsidiary to the economic, political and social situation.
-During a period of crisis, we show a preference for deeper tones because they give us a comfortable feeling.
+We live in a production-driven society.
+This means that new colors will constantly appear in fashion.
+On the other hand, colors will reflect the economic, political and social situation.
+During a period of crisis, we show a preference for deeper tones, because they give us a comfortable feeling.

 The more knowledge we have about the function and meaning of color, the more we become aware of their emotional value.
 The art of combining colors to create pleasant harmonies can be learnt.
 Our color memory plays a major role in this.